thedarkwriter/courseware-lms-content/courses/puppet/rspec_puppet_unit_tests.md

 At the end of this course you will be able to:

 * Explain the purpose of unit testing.
-* Describe methods for using spec-puppet to test.
+* Describe methods for using rspec-puppet to test.
 * Identify elements of Puppet Module spec tests.